 Besides surgery, the most effective way to combat knee arthritis is to use corrective orthotic braces.
 This is because it offers a solution instead of simply minimizing the pain.
 At Footstar Orthotics, we use technologies that adapt to our client’s unique anatomy and help support and unload their pain.

-Footstar Orthotics has state of the art technologies that allow us to fabricate the most ideal orthotic solutions for our customers.
+Footstar Orthotics has state of the art technologies that allow us to fabricate the best insoles for knee pain solutions for our customers.
 Generally, people with knee arthritis can benefit from wearing braces, comfortable and supportive footwear, custom-made orthotics, and forefoot supports.

 Knee Arthritis and Foot Imbalances